MrMicrowaveOven/AlgorithmsCurriculum/lectures/crushing-the-technical-interview.md

   2. To walk out of this lecture with some steps you WILL actually take when you walk into an interview.

 1. Good ol’ fashioned Interview (30 min)
+  1. Tips:
+    a.
+Demonstrate what you know
+    b.
+Admit what you don't know (circle of competence).
   0. Overview.
 (1 min)
   1. Exercise with partners.
 Break up into partners.
 (1 min)
   2. Point is not to finish the problem.
 Don't rush.
 Just get a sense.